NSHG-PM 2023 workshop

 Ingibjörg Magnúsdóttir University of Iceland

-Ingibjörg Magnúsdóttir, University of Iceland
+Ingibjörg Magnúsdóttir, University of Iceland, Iceland

 John Shorter, Roskilde University, Denmark